mlr3oml

 ## 4: 23 cmc

 queried on OpenML.
-As the resulting tables are data.table
+As the resulting tables are data.tables

 containing information about the datasets, they can be further filtered